Idioms

 Idioms Quiz

-create a stink
+raise a stink about (something)

 ....